Maneesh33/python/README.md

 I commit to practicing Python for 3 hours daily, focusing on:

-My roadmap is simple: Each ✅is represented as the topic i have completed
+My roadmap is simple: Each "✅" is represented as the topic i have completed

 ✅ AI Developer Roadmap — Markdown Checklist

 ⚙️ Stage 1: Python Mastery (Foundations)
 Variables, Data Types, Input/Output ✅